Robert-octavo/Python-WebDevelopment_Flask/README.md

 # Python :snake: WebDevelopment with Flask
-This is for python practice using FLASK and MongoDB
+These projrct are develop using FLASK and MongoDB